Cyb3rNet/GudTril/README.md

 ## Tests

-I've implemented a test case for the files and classes of the librairy.
+I've implemented a test case for the files and classes of the library.
 To run the tests, load in a browser the file **test.github.api.php**.

 ## More Information